Damascus from Asia and knives that pretend to be made of Damascus steel

 The steels are welded using the rolling process, or joined together under pressure and heat in the absence of oxygen.

 This makes the steel cheaper to produce.
-But the dream of the old, wise blacksmith who traditionally produces super steel with his knowledge passed down to him is over here.Bottle fake Damascus knife steels from Asian production
+However, the dream of the old, wise blacksmith who uses his traditional knowledge to produce super steels is over here.Bottle fake Damascus knife steels from Asian production

-Overall, the knives are too thin and unstable for proper use in the kitchen.
+Overall, the knives are too thin and too unstable for proper use in the kitchen.
 We have seen knives whose layers are not welded through, where corrosion forms or small sharp edges that can cause injuries.

-Indispensable, stable clamps on the handle.
+Indispensable, stable ferrules on the handle.

 The Asian epigone knives usually cannot guarantee this.

-That is very doubtful.
+That is highly doubtful.